SimpleDataLabsInc/prophecy-docs/docs/SQL/development/gems/Transformations/aggregate.md

 ## Using Expressions

-### GroupBy expression
+### GroupBy Expression

 ![2](../img/Snow4.6.2_Aggregate.png)

 1. There is one **Input** Dataset, `payments`, and we can see the columns and datatypes below.
 2. Open the **GroupBy** tab.
 3. We can see the Gem is configured to group according to the `order_id` column.
 Just click any column name listed in **(1) Input** to add a column to the GroupBy expressions.
-4. Syntax **errors** are surfaced here as you're desiging your Gem (and Model) on the canvas.
+4. Syntax **errors** are surfaced here as you're designing your Gem (and Model) on the canvas.
 That's handy so you don't have to run a Job to discover a typo.
 5. The **Run** button is available here to test and view data samples.
 This way you can make sure your Aggregate Gem is configured as desired.

-### Aggregate expressions
+### Aggregate Expressions

 Next we'll walk through the Aggregate tab, where we have a lot more bells and knobs to turn.
 ![3](../img/Snow4.6.3_Aggregate.png)